Pharisees attack. valuable and worthless

 Matthew 12:37 For by your words you will be acquitted, and by your words you will be condemned.”

-Because from those ideas of yours, you will be done right, and from those ideas of yours, you will be condemned.
+Because from those ideas of yours, you will be proven, and from those ideas of yours, you will be bound by the law.

 As translated, this verse make it seem that what we say is more important than what we do.
 This is exactly wrong.
 The Greek word translated as "words" is the word discussed in this article and means "idea," "lesson," or "explanation."
 Jesus teaches that our ideas and information is what determines our success or failure.